OS2G/constitution/constitution.md

 1. ASUN Definitions and deadlines

     **All RSOs must be categorized as a Fall, Winter, or Spring Organization with ASUN and Student Involvement.
 RSO officers must take office on one of the following dates: On the first day classes commence fall semester (Fall Organization), the first day classes commence spring semester (Winter Organization), or the second Tuesday of April (Spring Organization).
-All paperwork will be filed at those times to remain in compliance.**
+All paperwork will be filed at those times to remain in compliance.
+This RSO is a Winter organization.
+Elections and appointments must be completed before officers take office.**

 2. RSO Categorization